Configure automatic key-value field extraction

 For more information

-The following is the format for autoKV extraction.
+The following is the format for autoKV field extraction.

 KV_MODE = [none|auto|auto_escaped|multi|json|xml]